fluffy/blinky/README.md

 # Features

+On the V4 hardware 0.2 software have:

-* Display 5ms ticks on 8x5 LED grid
+* Display 240 Hz ticks on 8x5 LED grid
-* Display tenths of seconds in binary on 8 LEDs
+* Display 30 fps frame count in binary on 8 LEDs
 * 3.3V PPS Sync Out
 * Jitter of less than 1 ms
 * Jam sync to 3.3V Sync input
-* press button to sync all and reset errors
+* press button to sync all

 # Roadmap Features